 Ceramicist Bridget Macklin, a member of the Design-Nation network, wrote this for me in 2017 as part of a writing workshop we participated in and I am grateful for her permission to reproduce it.: “Liz Cooper has a passion for learning and it is vital to her that visitors to her exhibitions are entertained, challenged, educated and invited to think.
 Liz chooses to work with artists whose concepts and ideas matter to hers, and strives to develop and present projects that are not only of importance to everyone involved, but also have the potential to reach a wide audience.
 Liz is excited by curating contemporary craft, and deeply interested in the inevitability of change and how artists respond.
 The core of what Liz does is to present intriguing and thought-provoking ideas that are explored through the work of artists who also engage with process and materials.”

-Since 2010 Liz has worked part-time for the North Kesteven arts partnership, for whom she runs the Design-Nation portfolio.
-Between 2010 and 2015 she also managed The National Centre for Craft & Design’s touring exhibitions programme.
-This included Transplantation, narrative jewellery and migration, touring UK and Australia 2012-2015; Creating a Scene, craft & theatre design, at Oriel Davies, mid Wales in 2014; Bathing Beauties, an EU-funded architecture competition, touring 2008-2015; and Black Sheep, an ivestigation of the edgier side of felt art practice, curated by artist Laura Mabbutt, launched in 2014 and still touring.
+Between 2010 and 2015 I managed The National Centre for Craft & Design’s touring exhibitions programme.
+This included Transplantation, narrative jewellery and migration, touring UK and Australia 2012-2015; Creating a Scene, craft & theatre design, at Oriel Davies, mid Wales in 2014; Bathing Beauties, an EU-funded architecture competition, touring 2008-2015; and Black Sheep, an investigation of the edgier side of felt art practice, curated by artist Laura Mabbutt, touring 2014-2017.